janezhu1618/JobOrganizer/README.md

 - Swift 4
 - Xcode 10.1
 - Google Firebase
-- Cocoapods: Firebase, SVProgressHud, Kingfisher
+- Cocoapods: Firebase, SVProgressHud, Kingfisher, Toucan

 # Setup
 To run this project, install it locally using Terminal...